ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 Ethics and care are not an optional layer added to Flow after the system has been designed.

-They are part of the system's structure.
+They are part of the system itself.

-A system that can produce food, energy, housing, knowledge, and coordination while allowing people to be coerced, abandoned, humiliated, surveilled, or psychologically broken is not regenerative.
+A system that can produce food, energy, housing, healthcare, knowledge, and coordination while allowing people to be coerced, abandoned, humiliated, surveilled, psychologically broken, or deprived of joy is not regenerative.

 It is merely efficient.

 Flow therefore treats ethical responsibility as an operational requirement.

-This document defines the minimum principles by which Flow Nodes, Circles, institutions, tools, governance structures, and participants must operate.
+This document defines the principles by which Flow Nodes, Circles, institutions, tools, governance structures, and participants should operate.

 It is not intended to create perfect people.